TromsFylkestrafikk/ipcamera/README.md

 available when executed, so any cameras added after this service is started will not be listened to.
 Restart supervisor process to fix.

+## Inner workings

+As mentioned, this tool relies on inotify to detect incoming images.
+When new incoming images arrive, it will try to match the full file path of the image to your camera config.
+If each camera has a unique folder there is a 1:1 mapping between file and camera and the new image is announced to the camera directly.
+If several cameras share the same folder a more complex algorithm takes over and will try to get a single camera out of it.

+### Infile, outfile

+Images can be modified before publishing, and this requires the configuration to have a working disk for incoming files which is different from published disk.
+If this is enabled, interested parties may modify the image in the `TromsFylkestrafikk\Camera\Events\ProcessImage` event.
+In here a `Spatie\Image\Image` object is subject for modification

 ## Usage

 Camera CRUD management is done by artisan (CLI) using the `artisan